Skip to main content

 Step 1

-Age is just a number.
-But for this challenge, you can only participate if you’re a current senior or you graduated between 2020 and 2023.
+Age is just a number, but for this challenge, you can only participate if you’re a current senior or you graduated between 2021 and 2024.

-For seniors, this challenge counts toward your Class of 2024 senior gift!
+As an additional bonus for seniors, your participation in this challenge will count toward your Class of 2025 senior gift!

 Volunteering food bank